We celebrate the life of our wonderful race horse and racing sire Sambist (1987 - 2014).

 Many consider Sambist to have been the finest racing stallion to come out of Russia, where he won all five of their Classic races, including the Russian Derby, and the St Leger.
 He was UK Champion Stayer two years running - his retirement race was the Long Distance Championship at Goodwood in 1994 over 2mls 4f.
 He won by eight lengths.
 For Sambist's illustrious Tersk heritage, click here

 Fortunately Gadebrook has his high-quality frozen semen for use in the UK.
 Sambist was an AHS Premium stallion and was SCID-clear and CA-clear.
+He leaves us one daughter, the chestnut Sameera, born in 2016 (by another racing legend Vadeer), who is for sale to a competition home.

 We are indebted to HH Sheikh Abdullah al Thani of Qatar who originally bought Sambist from Tersk for a record sum after his amazing run of victories including all five of the Russian Classics.
 He continued to race Sambist very successfully both in the Middle East and Europe.